Step 7 - Add Terrain

 • Verify the terrain source is correctly defined in style.json

-• Make sure the terrain source uses pmtiles:// protocol
+• Make sure the terrain source URL uses the pmtiles:// protocol

 Commit Your Changes

-Add, commit, and push your revised index.html and style.json to your remote fork.
+Add, commit, and push your revised style.json to your remote fork.

-Verify that the map you see via your local server and the one you see via Github Pages match the image below.
+Verify that the map you see via your server (local or Codespaces) and the one you see via GitHub Pages match the image below.

 What You Have Now